danieleln/micro-keyboard/README.md

 - Page 2 emulates keys F1 to F7
 - Page 3 emulates keys F8 to F14

-The number of pages and emulated keys can be easily customized.
+Emulated keys can be easily customized.

 The Arduino Micro built-in LED blinks when switching between pages.